 - Understanding the principles and practices of Assessment

 The first unit of this course will cover the important theory you need to know to effectively plan, conduct and develop assessments.
 We will cover a range of information and share our practical experiences to help you better execute your assessments in the workplace.
-We will allow you to learn from your peers and tutors, enabling you to progress and meet the course requirements.
+We will help you to learn from your peers and tutors, enabling you to progress and meet the course requirements.

 - Assess vocational skills, knowledge and understanding